 - Hire a Cybersecurity Expert with a Focus in GDPR – Bringing in a cybersecurity specialist may be the best step for many organizations that do not have enough in-house experts, especially for large companies with complex networks and systems.
 For companies that are needing to comply with strict regulations like GDPR, find a specialist who has specific expertise in that area and also the proper experience to back it up.

 - Secure File Transfer Processes – In July of this year there was a data breach at healthcare software provider, MedEvolve, when files on an in-house FTP server were accidentally exposed to the public online.
 According to Healthcare IT News, the incident exposed medical data of around 205,000 patients.
 Some of the data exposed were Social Security numbers, addresses, names, cities, zip codes; everything a criminal needs to steal a person’s identity.
 To prevent attacks like this, companies can turn to a secure file transfer solution like Thru that has strong security measures put into place like encryption in transit and at rest, forced authentication to access files on the web, antivirus scanning and more.
 Companies that continue to use outdated, legacy FTP servers are putting themselves at risk since several of these solutions are not up-to-date with the latest security standards.

 Companies that choose to improve data security measures later will not get off the hook with a smaller fine as in Equifax’s case.
 The heavy consequences of breaking GDPR regulations should be a great motivator to start protecting systems and procedures now rather than later.
 We encourage you to start taking action now before you end up in a negative news headline.

 To learn more about how Thru can protect your company’s file transfer processes, download the Thru Security Overview or

-schedule a demo here.
+schedule a consultation here.